qtiuto/lua-for-android/README.md

        --super and interfaces can't be nil at the same time

-       methods=function (...) end,--function to handle the only method of a functional interface --or
+       methods={methodName=
-        methodName=function(...) end,--function to handle all method with the same name --or
+        function(...) end,--function to handle all method with the same name --or
         {
          [param types...,function (...) end]...--handle specific method
         },
-       } ,
+       },

-       --alternative,default is false for extension type only shared=true or false,
+       all=function(...) end --for handling all the unspecified methods --alternative,default is false for extension type only shared=true or false,